shelialia/tp/docs/DeveloperGuide.md

    **Expected**: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

 2. `delete 0`
    **Expected**: No guest is deleted.
-Error details shown in the status message.
+Error details shown in the status message, stating that index is not a non-zero unsigned integer.
 Status bar remains the same.

-3. Other Incorrect delete commands to try:
+3. `delete 0001`
+   **Expected**: No guest is deleted.
+Error details shown in the status message, stating that leading zeros are not allowed.
+Status bar remains the same.

-- `delete`
+4. `delete`
+   **Expected**: No guest is deleted.
+Error details shown in the status message, stating that missing field guest index.
+Status bar remains the same.

+5. `delete x.` where x is greater than 2147483647 **Expected**: No guest is deleted.
+Error details shown in the status message, stating that large positive indexes are not allowed.
+Status bar remains the same.

-- `delete x` (where x is larger than the size of the list<br>
+6. `delete x` where x is larger than the size of the list and smaller than or equal to 2147483647 **Expected**: No guest is deleted.
+Error details shown in the status message, stating that provided guest index is invalid.
+Status bar remains the same.
-**Expected**: Similar to Test Case No.2.

 ### Editing a guest
 Editing a guest while all guests are being shown.